Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Georgia Stats and Trends

-- Georgia has five wins against the spread in six games this year.

-- The Bulldogs have covered the spread once this season when favored by 23 points or more (in two chances).
+- The Bulldogs have been favored by 22.5 points or more three times this season and have covered the spread in two of them.

-- Georgia's games this year have gone over the point total three times in six opportunities (50%).
+- Georgia's games this year have hit the over on three of six set point totals (50%).

 - Georgia is 4-1 against the spread and 5-0 overall this season when the team puts up more than 17.5 points.

-- In games that Georgia picks up more than 305 yards, the team is 4-1 against the spread and 5-0 overall.
+- Georgia is 4-1 against the spread and 5-0 overall when the team piles up more than 305 yards.

 - This year, the Bulldogs have turned the ball over seven times, three more than the Wildcats' takeaways (4).